phenotypic/ProbeOSX/README.md

 ## Compatibility, requirements and optimisation

 The script was originally written on and for macOS 10.13 but I don't see any real reason why this wouldn't work on previous and future versions of macOS (within reason).
-The script is not computationally demanding so shouldn't require more than the baseline hardware for most of the Macs made in the last 7-ish years (as long as they have a Wi-Fi card capable of monitor mode)
+The script is not computationally demanding so shouldn't require more than the baseline hardware for most of the Macs made in the last 7-ish years (as long as they have a Wi-Fi interface capable of monitor mode)

 As for compatibility with other operating systems, I believe that the methods used in this script for intercepting the probe requests are unavailable on Linux so I would recommend using a tool like [ProbeQuest](https://github.com/SkypLabs/probequest) which will work for linux.
 (This script may indeed work on Linux but it has not been tested so I cannot promise anything.)